What Causes Abdominal Pain on the Left Side?

 Abdominal pain on the left side – What’s causing it?We wanted to share this article today with you for a reason.

 Pain on the left side of the abdomen shouldn’t be ignored or overlooked.
 If any of the following symptoms occur together, you should see your doctor immediately:

 - Constant abdominal pain.
 This isn’t something that’s limited to one particular day, or that shows up for a few hours and then disappears until next month.
 Pain on your left side that persists on a regular basis or always turns up right after you eat is something you should consider important.

-- If you take painkillers to try to alleviate it, sometimes your pain will disappear, but it will return in full force within a few hours or the following day.
+- You’re unable to find relief.
+If you take painkillers to try to alleviate it and it disappears, but returns in full force within a few hours or the following day.

 Next to gas, this is the most common cause, hence its importance.
 Pancreatitis usually manifests itself in such an intense way that immediate hospitalization is needed.